Arihant25/beginner-python-projects/README.md

 - workout_tracker - Tracks workouts based on natural language queries, and saves the data to your Google Sheets
 - flight-club - Sends an SMS if there's a discount in flight prices to destinations listed in Google Sheets
 - hacker_news_scraper - Finds the most upvoted post on Hacker News
+- top_100_movies - Gets a random movie from the list of Top 100 movies by Empire